 Everyone brings their own sets of personal beliefs to a school community.
 These beliefs influence their decisions, behaviour and social practices.
 It is reasonable to expect that not everyone will share the same sets of beliefs, and this contributes to a richly diverse social environment in each school.
 It can also contribute to differences in expectations and force us to reflect on our own understanding of what we consider acceptable and unacceptable.
 We encourage any student or parent to make an appointment with the principal to discuss the model of behaviour support and discipline used at this school.

+Richmond Hill State School expectations are communicated to students via a number of strategies, including:

+Behaviour expectations discussions conducted by classroom teachers;

+Reinforcement of learning from classroom discussions on School Assemblies and during active supervision by staff during classroom and non-classroom activities.

+Explicitly teach effective classroom and playground practices using the Essential Skills for Classroom Management

+Explicitly practice quality behaviours for all areas of the school e.g. lining up, toilet usage, playground equipment usage

+Richmond Hill State School implements the following proactive and preventative processes and strategies to support student behaviour:

+Updates in the school newsletter, enabling parents to be actively and positively involved in school behaviour expectations.

+Induction programs in the Richmond Hill State School Responsible Behaviour Plan for Students delivered to all students as well as all staff annually.

+Individual behaviour support plans developed for students with high behavioural needs.

+One School behaviour data is reviewed and shared with staff every 5 weeks to gauge future behaviour strategies

+Staff are trained to develop a schoolwide culture of Restorative Practise

+Defining school, classroom and teacher behavioural expectations and effective rule development that is taught, modelled and is visible in every classroom.

+Staff using Teacher Behaviour Correction Interventions including the 4 R’s Model

+Positive Relationship Development with students

+Differentiated Teaching and Learning with Active Supervision

+Consistency and Follow Up

+Effectively using the 4D program schoolwide.